-We pay special attention to developing the practice of godliness that will prepare you for whatever the Lord may have in store–not only while you are at Trinity, but wherever God’s purposes lead.
-In addition to the richness of your studies, local church community, and friendships here at Trinity, we have some wonderful opportunities to aid your spiritual formation and growth!
+We encourage spiritual practices that will prepare you for whatever the Lord may have in store–not only while you are at Trinity, but in your future endeavors as well.
+In addition to your local church community, and relationships here at Trinity, we offer wonderful opportunities to aid you in your spiritual walk, formation and growth!

 Once every semester, classes are suspended for a Day of Prayer.
 The purpose of this day is to make room for more sustained prayer as well as times of personal and corporate reflection.
 The morning is spent in creative, concerted prayer together in the chapel.
 In the afternoons, advisor/advisee groups continue in prayer, fellowship, and other activities.